niklaskorz/diesl/README.md

 ## How it works

-DieSL code consists of one or more change macros (which is defined in `natural.nim`).
-When a script is passed into the `runScript` function (in `script.nim`) it is executed in a NimVM where the macro is expanded.
-The `change` macro looks for all Nim statements that match a pattern of the DieSL commands and translates them to their Nim counterpart - all Nim statements inbetween stay the same.
-After that the code is evaluated by the Nim interpreter. __Important:__ This does not execute any changes on the database it just creates an object representing what operations should take place (this object is defined in `src/operations`).
+DieSL code consists of one or more change macros (which is defined in [natural.nim](src/diesl/natural.nim)).
+When a script is passed into the [runScript](src/diesl/script.nim#L127) function it is executed in a NimVM where the macro is expanded.
+The [change macro](src/diesl/natural.nim#L304) looks for all Nim statements that match a pattern of the DieSL commands and translates them to their Nim counterpart - all Nim statements inbetween stay the same.
+After that the code is evaluated by the Nim interpreter. __Important:__ This does not execute any changes on the database it just creates an [object](src/diesl/operations/base.nim#L16) representing what operations should take place.
 This object is then retrieved from the VM and translated to the target language (currently only SQLite).

 ## Repository Structure